New Excellus CEO-elect James Reed lives in Skaneateles, is a proponent of work-life balance and 18 months ago adopted a mostly plant-based diet

 “This has resulted in me being able to be involved with my kids through coaching youth sports,” said Reed, noting he coached each one of his three children through the seventh- and eighth-grade levels in different sports that they engaged in.

-“To me, it means playing golf with friends, making sure I am home for dinner as much as possible and cooking dinner with my wife and spending good quality time there, regularly taking walks and taking my dog out for walks,” he said.
+“To me, it means playing golf with friends either physically or online, making sure I am home for dinner as much as possible and cooking dinner with my wife and spending good quality time there, regularly taking walks and taking my dog out for walks,” he said.

 “It is really the behavior that you would probably think most people should be doing,” he said.